esync-network/docs/docs/hardwarenode_setup.md

 - Username: `ecredits`
 - Password: `The peoples currency!`

-The standard keyboard layout for the node is english.
+!> The standard keyboard layout for the node is english.
 If you have e.g. a german keyboard, it means that you have to enter z instead of y.
 You can find a picture of the keyboard layout at: <https://en.wikipedia.org/wiki/Keyboard_layout#/media/File:Qwerty.svg>

 ## OS Configuration

-Once you are logged in to the node, you should at first configure the system so it fits your needs:
+After the first login, plesae do the basic configuration of operating system:

-1.)
-Change keyboard layout (general keyboard layout and the login keyboard layout) 2.)
-Connect WLAN or LAN and make sure that the internet connection works 3.)
-Change the default password by opening a terminal and type `passwd` 4.)
-Update the system by opening a terminal and execute `sudo apt update && sudo apt upgrade -y`.
+1. Change keyboard layout (general keyboard layout and the login keyboard layout)
+2. Connect WLAN or LAN and make sure that the internet connection works
+3. Change the default password by opening a terminal and type `passwd`
+4. Update the system by opening a terminal and execute `sudo apt update && sudo apt upgrade -y`.
 The system will ask you if you want to restart docker - select yes.
-5.) execute `sed -i -e 's/\r$//' /usr/local/bin/ecredits_update` which fixes a potential issue in the script that some users faced.
+5. execute `sed -i -e 's/\r$//' /usr/local/bin/ecredits` which fixes a potential issue in the script that some users faced.

 ## Setup eCredits Node

 The hardware node sold via the official eCredits webshop has a preinstalled command that allows you to perform the operations on the node.
+Open a terminal and execute:

 ```bash
 ecredits